 As long as you are visiting the Pena Palace, you should also pay attention to the park.

-It has a size of 200 hectare.
+It has a size of 200 hectares.
 On the surface, the Pena Park might seem like nothing more than an old forest, but everything is carefully arranged.
 King Ferdinand II was an avid lover of botany.
 He naturally wanted the grounds of his palace to be rich in trees and plants, and he also wanted to make romantic paths through the park in order to impress visitors.

 Already from the early years, the Pena Park included species of plants and trees that weren’t native to mainland Portugal.
 Many species were brought in from colonies and allies.
 Many of the trees are from South America and New Zealand, giving the park a very unique look.

-When visiting the Pena Park, be sure to enjoy the trees and the paths as the king had originally intended.
+When visiting Pena Park, be sure to enjoy the trees and the paths as the king had originally intended.
 But you should also pay attention to the large statue of Ferdinand II, as well as other monuments that have been set up in later years.
 The park has the highest point of Serra de Sintra – Sintra’s mountain range.
 And you have a great view from there, too.

 As mentioned before, you can pay 14€ and get full access to the interior of the palace as well as the park.
 If you only want to visit the park, it costs 7.50€ for an adult ticket.